Bucks County's Uptown String Band shines at Mummers Parade - News - The Intelligencer - The Media Times

 According to Hindman, Uptown had no direct comment on the black face controversy that was bad news at this year’s parade.
 Two men appeared in black skin and the group they were apparently affiliated with, the Froggy Carr Wench Brigade, was disqualified and could receive further sentences.
 It is not clear whether the men were members of the group or just marched with them.

 “We have no comment on the other departments,” said Hindman.
-“We banned the use of Blackface in the string orchestra division back in the 1970s, and we are required by the city to have cultural advisors on our issues to ensure that we celebrate other cultures and history appropriately.”
+“We banned the use of Blackface in the string orchestra division back in the 1970s and are required by the city to have cultural advisors on our issues to ensure that we celebrate other cultures and history appropriately.”